tekmez/Visitra-App/docs/PRD.md

 Visitra is a mobile application that allows users to manage their travel plans and record their experiences.

 ## Goals
+- Users should be able to securely sign up and login using Email, Google, and Apple authentication
 - Users should be able to save the places they want to travel to.
 - Users should be able to categorize locations.
 - Users should be able to add notes.